anekemuna/flippy-flashcards/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] Card automatically flips to the front side (question) when next or previous button is clicked.

 ## Video Walkthrough